NCAR/geocat-examples/docs/install.rst

 ----------------------------

-This repository provides a `Conda environment file <https://github.com/NCAR/geocat-examples/blob/main/conda_environment.yml>`_ that can be used to create an evironment to run the examples included in this gallery.
+This repository provides a `Conda environment file <https://github.com/NCAR/geocat-examples/blob/main/conda_environment.yml>`_ that can be used to create an environment to run the examples included in this gallery.

 To create a Conda environment using the file provided by this repo, from the root directory of the cloned geocat-examples repository (or the directory containing the ``conda_environment.yml``